daefresh/Talks/README.md

 # Talks
-Batteries Incldued: Slides, Code, Data, and Instructions
+Batteries Included: Slides, Code, Data, and Instructions

 # About
 Using Spark, Python, and Parquet for Loading Large Datasets